Stage 1: Reporting your injury

 - Return-to-work status confirmed: We follow up to make sure you have returned to safe and appropriate work.

-- Case plan conclusion: Determination of long-term WCB benefits and services, if appropriate.
+- Care plan conclusion: Determination of long-term WCB benefits and services, if appropriate.

 Returning to work

+In most cases, your employer is required to hold your job for you while you recover if you have been with them for over a year.
 Your case manager will work with you to determine when you are able to return to work, based on progress reports from you, your doctor and other health care providers.
-He or she will contact you to discuss return-to-work options and will check with your employer to determine if there is modified or alternate work you can do.
+He or she will contact you to discuss return-to-work options and will work with you and your employer to determine what modified or alternate work you can do while you recover.
 Modified work is a change in job duties that can allow you return to work while recovering, providing you with an opportunity to remain active and continue contributing to your workplace.

 If you'd like to learn more about return to work options and how to start planning, see Return to work.